Click image to enlarge

 |

-"Little Chinook" set up in camp with my "Corps of Discovery" members Genna and Lissa.
+"Little Chinook" set up at the Richland Kennel Club dog show with my "Corps of Discovery" members Genna and Lissa.

 Image taken September 30, 2006.